TheGammaSqueeze/GammaOS/README.md

 - Connect your USB cable to your RG405M and plugin into your PC if not done already.
 - Now hold down the following buttons on your RG405M: POWER + VOL DOWN + HOME/BACK, and don't let go until you see a progress bar that mentions Downloading appear on the flashing tool on your pc.
 When you see this progress bar, you can let go of the buttons.
 - Wait for up to 10 minutes for the flashing process to complete.
 The process is complete when you see the following in the flashing tool: _POWEROFF_ - Finish - PASSED.
-- You can now unplug the USB cable, and power on your RG405M.
+- You can now unplug the USB cable, and power on your RG405M by holding down the POWER + VOL DOWN buttons until you see the Anbernic logo.
 - You are now back on stock firmware!

 Flashing the custom firmware (optional if you want GammaOS):